2 Key Terms

 One prominent aspect of contemporary Canadian cultural identity is the idea of multiculturalism.
 Canada was the first officially declared multicultural society in which, as Prime Minister Pierre Trudeau declared in 1971, no culture would take precedence over any other.
 Multiculturalism refers to both the fact of the existence of a diversity of cultures within one territory and to a way of conceptualizing and managing cultural diversity.
 As a policy, multiculturalism seeks to both promote and recognize cultural differences while addressing the inevitability of cultural tensions.
 In the 1988 Multiculturalism Act, the federal government officially acknowledged its role “in bringing about equal access and participation for all Canadians in the economic, social, cultural, and political life of the nation” (Government of Canada, as cited in Angelini & Broderick, 2012).

-However, the focus on multiculturalism and culture per se has not always been so central to Canadian public discourse.
-Multiculturalism represents a relatively recent cultural development.
-Prior to the end of World War II, Canadian authorities used the concept of biological race to differentiate the various types of immigrants and Aboriginal peoples in Canada.
+However, multiculturalism represents a relatively recent cultural development.
+Prior to the end of World War II, Canadian authorities used the concept of biological race to differentiate the various types of immigrants and Indigenous peoples in Canada.
 This focus on biology led to corresponding fears about the quality of immigrant “stock” and the problems of how to manage the mixture of races.
 In this context, three different models for how to manage diversity were in contention: (1) the American “melting pot” paradigm in which the mingling of races was thought to be able to produce a super race with the best qualities of all races intermingled, (2) strict exclusion or deportation of races seen to be “unsuited” to Canadian social and environmental conditions, or (3) the Canadian “mosaic” that advocated for the separation and compartmentalization of races (Day, 2000).

 After World War II, the category of race was replaced by culture and ethnicity in the public discourse, but the mosaic model was retained.
 Culture came to be understood in terms of the new anthropological definitions of culture as a deep-seated emotional-psychological phenomenon.
 In this conceptualization, to be deprived of culture through coercive assimilation would be a type of cultural genocide.
 As a result, alternatives to cultural assimilation into the dominant Anglo-Saxon culture were debated, and the Canadian mosaic model for managing a diverse population was redefined as multiculturalism.
 Based on a new appreciation of culture, and with increased immigration from non-European countries, Canadian identity was re-imagined in the 1960s and 1970s as a happy cohabitation of cultures, each of which was encouraged to maintain their cultural distinctiveness.
 So while the cultural identity of Canadians is diverse, the cultural paradigm in which their coexistence is conceptualized — multiculturalism — has come to be equated with Canadian cultural identity.